humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails10.md

 ## Comments

-A comment need to be associated with a particular transcription, and a user.
+A comment needs to be associated with a particular transcription, and a user.
 In Rails, these associations are handled at the application layer.
 If you've done any database development before, you may have handled this at the database layer.